gbraad-resume/source/resume.md

 # Employment History

-## Principal Software Engineer, Associate Engineering Manager
+## Manager, Software Engineering and Principal Software Engineer
   * [Red Hat][employer redhat], January 2017 - present

     Working on tools to improve the workflow for development with containers,